yarinvak/graphql-spring-annotations/README.md

 For directives to be added to your schema, you only need to put the `@GraphQLDirectiveDefinition` annotation (it is required by graphql-java-annotations) and your directives will be injected to the schema.
 No `@Component` is required.

+You also have to assign the configuration `directives.package` in your properties file, with the value being the package where your directives at.

 For example:

 ```java